GryllsAddons/ShaguTweaks-mods/README.md

 - **Mouseover Cast**
 *mods\mouseover.lua*
 *Adds /stcast and /stcastself functions for use in macros.*
+*/stcast functions like /pfcast in pfUI (same as /cast but for mouseover units). /stcastself will always cast the spell on yourself.*
+*examples: /stcast spellname, /stcastself spellname

 - **Pet Happiness Colors**
 *mods\pet-happiness-colors.lua*